Scene-Action Prompt Fusion for Coherent Text-to-Video Storytelling: Method

 \section{Method}

-\paragraph{Problem Statement}
+\subsection{Problem Statement}

-Our goal is to generate coherent long-form video sequences from text, using pretrained text-to-video models, without any additional training data or finetuning.
-Specifically, the inputs to our model are a sequence of paired text prompts $(P_1, P_2), (P_3, P_4), ..., (P_{2N-1}, P_{2N})$, where each pair describes a segment of the story.
-The first prompt $P_{2N-1}$ provides background and context, while the second prompt $P_{2N}$ specifies character actions and movement.
-The desired output is a set of video segments \(\{V_{12}, V_{34}, ..., V_{(2N-1)(2N)}\}\), creating a structured and coherent long-form video story, while ensuring smooth transitions and narrative consistency, where each video \(V_{2N-1, 2N}\) corresponds to the generated sequence from the paired prompts \((P_{2N-1}, P_{2N})\).
+Our goal is to generate coherent long-form video sequences from text using pretrained text-to-video models, without additional training or finetuning.
+The input consists of paired text prompts $(P_1, P_2), (P_3, P_4), \ldots, (P_{2N-1}, P_{2N})$, where each pair defines a story segment: $P_{2N-1}$ describes the scene context and $P_{2N}$ specifies character actions.
+The output is a sequence of video segments $\{V_{12}, V_{34}, \ldots, V_{(2N-1)(2N)}\}$, where each segment is generated independently but temporally linked to maintain narrative and motion continuity.